isabella232/netappfiles-go-crr-sdk-sample/README.md

 products:
 - azure
 - azure-netapp-files
-description: "This sample demonstrates how to enable Cross-Region Replication (CRR) on NFSv3 Volume using Azure Go SDK for Microsoft.NetApp resource provider."
+description: "This sample project demonstrates how to enable Cross-Region Replication (CRR) on NFSv3 Volume using Azure Go SDK with Microsoft.NetApp resource provider."
 ---

 # Azure NetAppFiles CRR SDK Sample for Go

 This sample demonstrates how to enable Cross-Region Replication (CRR) on NFSv3 Volume using Azure Go SDK for Microsoft.NetApp resource provider.
-This process is identical for NFS v4.1 Volumes with exception of protocol type.
+This process is identical for NFS v4.1 Volumes with exception of protocol type used.

 In this sample application we perform the following operations: